underfanreal/Streamilator-Revived/README.md

-# Streamilator
+# Streamilator Revived
-Streamilator is a streaming service coded in Scratch 3.0!
+Streamilator Revived is a project that aims to bring back Streamilator Classic.

 MMC disowned us
 ## Credits